 Of course, you might expect accountants to regard their clients as incompetent – it’s a temptation that we all have.
 Accountants might do better to look at themselves.
-A fairly recent survey of accountants found that 25% of them hadn’t even heard of MTD – that survey was by accounting software company Xero.
+A survey of accountants a short time before the first MTD deadline found that 25% of them hadn’t even heard of MTD – that survey was by accounting software company Xero.

 How do you work with accountants?

 The critical thing in determining the way to address MTD is to start with the way that you currently work with your accountant (if at all) and how you want to work in the future.

 You pass information to your accountant and they do the returns for you.

 It’s likely that as each MTD deadline arrives you will continue to work in a similar way.
 The big difference is that your sales and supplier invoices and expenses must all be recorded digitally.
 It will be against the law to simply total up the amounts of VAT, sales and costs.
 They must be put into a system by either you or your accountant.
 That’s the big change.